University of Southampton Students' Union: Late 20th century

 As the Union expanded, the governance of the Union was updated to introduce sabbatical officers.
 During the 1970s, the Students' Union began to become more involved with the community and more concerned with having a say in the running of the university and of the UK Government's policy towards the university.
-In the 1970/71 academic year the union held a free concert in the summer term to involve the community and provide some community service which was seen as a success.
-Towards the end of the 1970s the university faced financial difficulties and students faced hardship due to a plan by the government to increase tuition fees however the Union were prevented from making political donations or campaigning due to its status as an education charity.
-In response, the Union formed the 'Union Club' in 1979 as an independent body which rented a room in the Union building for £1 a year within which it installed pinball tables, football machines and a jukebox to raise funds.
-These funds were unrestricted and it was up to the members what the funds could be spent on; by November 1979 it has raised £900.
+In the 1970/71 academic year, the union held a free concert in the summer term to involve the community and provide some community service, which was seen as a success.
+Towards the end of the 1970s, the university faced financial difficulties and students faced hardship due to a plan by the government to increase tuition fees; however, the Union were prevented from making political donations or campaigning due to its status as an education charity.
+In response, the Union formed the 'Union Club' in 1979 as an independent body which rented a room in the Union building for £1 a year within which it installed pinball tables, football machines, and a jukebox to raise funds.
+These funds were unrestricted and it was up to the members what the funds could be spent on; by November 1979, it had raised £900.
 The club existed right into the 21st century with the policy underpinning it only lapsing in 2014.

-Through the 1980s and 1990s the university's student population continued to expand dramatically (from 6,000 in 1980 to 14,000 in 1998) resulting in the university focusing on research and opening other campuses: Avenue Campus, National Oceanography Centre and Winchester School of Art in 1996 and La Sainte Union College in 1997.
-With this, the union's operations had to expand to these other campuses to ensure students there were represented and received a suitable university experience leading to the creation of officers for the different sites.
-Other key issues during this period included supporting staff in opposing cuts to the university structure in 1981, cuts to the union's funding (calculated by Union president Jon Sopel in 1981 as being 13.4% in two years), proposals from the university to take back part of the Union building for teaching space (which were later withdrawn), introduction of student loans in the late 1980s and throughout the 1990s and the initial lack of accommodation following the expansion of the university but not of halls accommodation resolved from 1994 to 1998.
+Through the 1980s and 1990s, the university's student population continued to expand dramatically (from 6,000 in 1980 to 14,000 in 1998) resulting in the university focusing on research and opening other campuses: Avenue Campus, National Oceanography Centre, and Winchester School of Art in 1996, and La Sainte Union College in 1997.
+With this, the union's operations had to expand to these other campuses to ensure students there were represented and received a suitable university experience, leading to the creation of officers for the different sites.
+Other key issues during this period included supporting staff in opposing cuts to the university structure in 1981, cuts to the union's funding (calculated by Union president Jon Sopel in 1981 as being 13.4% in two years), proposals from the university to take back part of the Union building for teaching space (which were later withdrawn), introduction of student loans in the late 1980s and throughout the 1990s, and the initial lack of accommodation following the expansion of the university but not of halls accommodation resolved from 1994 to 1998.
 There were also some minor updates to the Union building with the addition of a Sports bar and an external climbing wall.
-A bigger change came with the construction of a separate two-storey building in 1996 housing the Students' Union shop on the ground floor with the union travel centre and other businesses above as part of the central communal space outside (known as the 'Redbrick').
+A bigger change came with the construction of a separate two-storey building in 1996, housing the Students' Union shop on the ground floor with the union travel centre and other businesses above as part of the central communal space outside (known as the 'Redbrick').